Nayemul-Islam/Nayemul-Islam/README.md

 # Mohammad Nayemul Islam

-## 🧑‍💻 Aspiring Software Engineer | Competitive Programmer | First Learner
+## 🧑‍💻 Aspiring Software Engineer | Competitive Programmer | Fast Learner

 Hi!
 I’m **Mohammad Nayemul Islam**, a **Computer Science & Engineering graduate** from **International Islamic University Chittagong**.
 I am passionate about programming, problem-solving, and building software that makes a real impact.
-I thrive on challenges that push me to think critically and creatively.Over the years, I’ve immersed myself in **competitive programming**, solving thousands of problems, participating in hundreds of contests, and earning notable achievements:
+I thrive on challenges that push me to think critically and creatively.
+Over the years, I’ve immersed myself in **competitive programming**, solving thousands of problems, participating in hundreds of contests, and earning notable achievements:

 - 🧩 **Expert on Codeforces** (Max Rating: 1730)
 - ⭐ **5-Star Coder on CodeChef** (Max Rating: 2029)